apostolossymeo/Financial-Time-Series-Forecasting/README.md

 A reproducible deep-learning forecasting pipeline for Apple Inc. daily close prices.
 The project loads OHLCV data, builds technical indicators, trains a stacked Bidirectional LSTM with Monte Carlo Dropout uncertainty, evaluates against simple baselines, and stress-tests a directional strategy with transaction costs.

-> This is a research project, not investment advice.
-The model's directional edge is intentionally presented conservatively.

 ## Highlights

 - Local CSV loader for Nasdaq/Yahoo-style historical data, with yfinance fallback